noreading/bootstrap5-webpack-boilerplate/README.md

 ## 3. Environment Configuration

 If you use sensitive information in your code, like API keys or encryption tokens, you should never store those in your code repository.
-This can could lead to a security issue, especially if the repository is public.
+This could lead to a security issue, especially if the repository is public.

 Therefore I included the [dotenv-webpack](https://github.com/mrsteele/dotenv-webpack) plugin in this boilerplate, that enables you to store all your sensitive information in a `.env` file, that is ignored by git.